Paul Johnson: Play of Georgia Tech offense ‘embarrassing’

 “They’re really good upfront; they’re hard to block,” Johnson said of Clemson’s defensive line.
 “They’ve got big guys.
 And when you get the opportunities, you’ve got to execute and you’ve got to play.
 You can’t pitch the ball on the ground.
 You just can’t do those things.”

-Johnson said he was frustrated with the play of the offense, which brought back seven starters, although B-back KirVonte Benson is out for the season (knee) and center Kenny Cooper is returning from a foot injury.
+Johnson said he was frustrated with the play of the offense, which brought back eight starters, although B-back KirVonte Benson is out for the season (knee) and center Kenny Cooper is returning from a foot injury.

 Often a unit that has been among the most efficient in the country, the Jackets were held to 203 yards of total offense by Clemson.